downvoteit/spring-mocks/README.md

 ## Purpose

-- Create a simple REST API web application with a Spring Boot and PostgreSQL
+- Create a simple REST API web application with Spring Boot and PostgreSQL
 - Apply JUnit, Mockito and RestAssured in testing

 ## Learning resources